sophiecchen/personal-website/work/ctf-walkthroughs/hack-the-box/README.md

 # Hack The Box

-#### Hack The Box is challenge-based, so I _highly_ recommend you trying the problems yourself first.

 Hack The Box is a popular platform for learning cybersecurity.
 The platform focuses on red teaming, but also includes valuable and well-designed labs for cybersecurity learners interested in blue or purple teaming.
 [Hack The Box Academy](https://academy.hackthebox.com/) offers detailed fundamental and penetration testing lessons while [Hack The Box](https://www.hackthebox.com/) offers CTF-style practice, focused on penetration testing, for all levels.

 <table data-view="cards"><thead>